 GeneCards Summary for DIO1 Gene

 DIO1 (Iodothyronine Deiodinase 1) is a Protein Coding gene.
-Diseases associated with DIO1 include Euthyroid Sick Syndrome and Psammomatous Meningioma.
-Among its related pathways are Folate Metabolism and Thyroid hormone signaling pathway.
+Diseases associated with DIO1 include Euthyroid Sick Syndrome and Mccune-Albright Syndrome.
+Among its related pathways are Thyroid hormone signaling pathway and Metabolism.
 Gene Ontology (GO) annotations related to this gene include selenium binding and thyroxine 5'-deiodinase activity.
 An important paralog of this gene is DIO2.

 UniProtKB/Swiss-Prot Summary for DIO1 Gene